What to do with used Coffee Grounds?

 Simply place a bowl of coffee grounds in your fridge or kitchen and it will absorb the odors from foul-smelling foods.

-You can reuse the spent coffee grounds in your socks, gym bags, or shoes to deodorize them.
+You can also put spent coffee grounds in your socks, gym bags, or shoes to deodorize them.
 Who needs expensive odor eliminators when you have coffee?

 6- Scrap your dishes